How To Thread A Sewing Machine – guide with pictures

 Take the thread up from the front thread guide and through the take-up lever hook.
 You will notice in the image from step 5 that there is a hook inside the sewing machine.
 This is called the take-up lever, which moves when the needle goes up and down.

-Tip: If you can’t see the take-up lever hook go back to Step 2.
-It would be best if you repositioned the needle upwards for the hook to be seen.
+Tip: If you can’t see the take-up lever hook, go back to Step 2.
+It would be best to reposition the needle upwards for the hook to be seen.

 Step 7: Above Needle Hook